AztecProtocol/aztec-packages/docs/docs/dev_docs/updating.md

 +value_note = { git="https://github.com/AztecProtocol/aztec-packages", tag="#include_aztec_version", directory="yarn-project/aztec-nr/value-note" }
 ```

-Go to the project directory and try compiling it with `aztec-cli` to verify that the update was successful:
+Go to the project directory and try compiling it with `aztec-nargo compile` to verify that the update was successful:

 ```shell
 cd /your/project/root